demirkolak0/rickroll/README.md

 # rickroll
-An app to rickroll peop
+An app to rickroll peopl

 # usage
 Download the rar file and extract it.